sheraadams/sheraadams.github.io/README.md

 brew services start mongodb-community
 ```

-Similarly, we can stop the mongodb service when we are finished with our work in a testing environment with:
+Similarly, we can stop the MongoDB service when we are finished with our work in a testing environment with:

 Bash:
 ```bash